3ll3d00d/beqdesigner/docs/ui/merge_beq.md

 Next

-* click the button next to the config file and pick your XML config file
+* click the button next to the config file and pick your config file
 * change the output directory as necessary
     * note that BEQDesigner will create a new directory in whichever directory you pick in order to try to avoid clashing with any existing files
-* pick your minidsp device from the dropdown
+* pick your device from the dropdown
+* pick the channels to which the BEQ filters will be written to
 * click the Save button (in the *Files Processed* row)

 ![Confirm](../img/merge_3.png)

 !!! warning
-    BEQDesigner will ask for confirmation if the output directory contains any files with the .xml extension.
+    BEQDesigner will ask for confirmation if the output directory contains any files matching the extension of your configuration file.

     * If you click Yes, all such files will be deleted
     * If you click No, no files will be deleted and BEQDesigner will take no further action